Just call us Bond. Amortized bond.

 Over 700 finance terms, Shmooped to perfection.

-That is, Earnings Before Interest Taxes Depreciation and Amortization.
-This seems like a 5-eyeballed purple fish out of a Simpsons' nuclear plant river.
+Seems like a five-eyeballed purple fish out of a nuclear plant river.
 Why on earth would anyone track this arcane piece of financial data?